misterz12/interpolationcode/README.md

  - tweak Postgres performance settings in `/etc/postgresql/9.5/main/postgresql.conf`
  - create a password for the `postgres` database user by logging in as postgres and using `ALTER ROLE`
  - create a new database (`weather`) and install the postgis extension using `CREATE EXTENSION`
+ - download the adm level data in shapefile format from GADM for the whole world; current version is 2.8 available [here](http://biogeo.ucdavis.edu/data/gadm2.8/gadm28_levels.shp.zip)
- - download the data from GADM, extract it and import the it using `shp2pgsql -s 4326 -I -g geom -c gadm28_adm0.shp public.adm0 | psql -q -h 127.0.0.1 -U postgres -d weather`; use the command for each level needed (*adm0*, *adm1*, *adm2* etc.)
+ - extract the shapefile data and import it (use the command for each level needed: *adm0*, *adm1*, *adm2* etc.):
+  `shp2pgsql -s 4326 -I -g geom -c gadm28_adm0.shp public.adm0 | psql -q -h 127.0.0.1 -U postgres -d weather`

 ###Python
 The application has been tested using Python 3 which is already installed in Ubuntu.